Credit Suisse poaches Prudential's Thiam for Asian push

 While Thiam has never run a bank, shareholders and analysts regard his experience in dealing with financial regulators as a strength while lenders must implement a blitz of new rules imposed following the global financial crisis.

-Chairman Urs Rohner said the bank would press on with its current strategy under Thiam, a multi-linguist whose private interests range from soccer to Russian literature.
+Chairman Urs Rohner said the bank would press on with its current strategy under Thiam, a multi-linguist whose private interests range from football to Russian literature.

 "As you know, we have a strategy of growing the wealth management business," Rohner said, adding that he wanted a more balanced allocation of the bank's capital between the wealth management and the investment banking businesses.
 "It is not about a fundamental redirection," he told a news conference.

-Credit Suisse's shares closed up 7.76 percent, adding $2.93 billion to its market value, while Prudential's lost 3.1 percent, wiping $1.99 billion from its capitalization.
+Credit Suisse's shares closed up 7.76 percent, adding $2.93 billion to its market value, while Prudential's lost 3.1 percent, wiping $1.99 billion from its capitalisation.

 He was hailed as a star by the Swiss media, with tabloid Blick dubbing him the "Obama of Credit Suisse" whose appointment was a sign of Switzerland's openness to the world.